 If it still doesn't work, you can try restarting your router.
 If this doesn't help either, the problem is the DNS cache of your Internet provider.
 Unfortunately, you can only wait and see what happens here.
 It can take up to 48 hours to synchronize the DNS servers and the DNS cache in the individual routers (including your router).
 The only thing you can do is try again at a later time.

-A last sensible attempt to solve a DNS issue is to access the domain via another connection, e.g. mobile data or VPN, and check whether this works.
-If the page is displayed via another connection, you just need a little patience as your router simply need to synchronize its DNS cache with the DNS servers.
-Sadly, there's no way to speed this up.
-If your site is not displayed even with a different connection, you can check the DNS settings again with the already mentioned A Record and AAAA Record of your site. .
-If the records are set correctly, however, the same applies as before – you can only wait for the DNS cache of your router and the DNS servers to be synchronized.
+One last sensible attempt is to access the domain in another way, for example via mobile data or a VPN, instead of using a Wi-Fi connection and check whether this works.
+If the site is displayed via a different connection, a little patience is guaranteed to help you - because your router still has to synchronize its DNS cache with the DNS servers.
+Unfortunately, there is no way to speed this up.
+If the site is not displayed even with a different connection, you can check the DNS setting again with the aforementioned A record and AAAA record of your site .
+However, if the records are set correctly, the same applies as before - unfortunately you can only wait for the DNS cache of your router to be synchronized with the DNS servers.

 A DNS-related inaccessibility of your website is a condition that in most cases will resolve itself with patience and a little waiting.
 It's not actually a "problem" but a necessary process – the internet works exactly as it should because of this process.
 If the problem on your website is still present after 48 hours, however, and none of the tips mentioned here help, please contact our support.
 In these cases, it's most likely not the DNS.
 But even if you are unsure whether you have done everything correctly or whether you've understood the correlations correctly, please feel free to contact our support anyway!

-The DNS is not complicated – it simplifies a lot and makes it possible to use names or similar as IP addresses.
+The DNS is not complicated - but it simplifies a lot and makes it possible to use names or similar as IP addresses.
 Each domain has so-called resource records such as the A record, which enables the assignment of name to IP.
-If something stops working, it's relatively easy to find the fault as there are only a few possible interfering factors.
-Unfortunately, DNS-related problems require a little patience.
-Often you can only wait until the DNS caches have synchronized with the DNS servers.
-It's not possible to speed up this process as it's a fundamental part of the internet and it (unfortunately) only works this way.
+If something stops working, it is relatively easy to find a fault, as there are only a few possible disruptive factors.
+Unfortunately, DNS-related problems require a little patience; often you can only wait until the DNS caches have synchronized with the DNS servers.
+It is not possible to speed up this process as it is a fundamental part of the internet - and it (unfortunately) only works in this way.